rainddjohn/WarPairsPoker/README.md

 #### 2.1 Installation:

 What you need to run this program is the latest version of python 3, the latest version of the pygame library.

+Command to download pygame:

+python3 -m pip install -U pygame --user

 The files 'WarPairsPoker_Main, basic, checkplay, display, buttons, undo, mulligan, segment and AI and WarPairsPoker Images.zip' need to be in the same folder and WarPairsPoker_Main is the file you run to start the program.

 ## 3 Rules